davidbrowne/dsga/README.md

 Current version: `v0.3.0`

 ***All the vector and matrix functionality is implemented***.
-While there are many tests, there are many more to write for both the vectors and the matrices.
+While there are many tests, there are many more to write for both the vectors and the matrices, but primarily for matrix functions and operators.

 ## Usage